noerbot/hubspot-webpack-serverless-exercise/README.md

 5. `yarn deploy` to build and deploy to `defaultPortal`
 6. `yarn start` to build, deploy, and watch/auto-upload to `defaultPortal`]

-### Additional setup for `/top-landing-pages` endpoint
+### Additional setup for `/geolocation` endpoint
-1. Via Settings > Integrations > API Key, copy your API key.
+1. In Hubspot, create a private app via Settings > Integrations > Private Apps, including scopes for reading/writing to users.
+Once created, copy your Access Token.
-2. Use `hs secrets add APIKEY < your api key here>` to give access to this key in your serverless functions via `process.env`.
+2. Use `hs secrets add HS_ACCESS_TOKEN` to give access to this key in your serverless functions via `process.env`.
 [Read more about this feature here](https://designers.hubspot.com/docs/developer-reference/local-development-cms-cli#serverless-commands).
+3. Obtain an API key from: https://ipgeolocation.io/
+4. Use `hs secrets add IP_GEO_API_KEY` to set this key.